 - Automatic (but optional) enabling of DOpus support if the software is found on your system.

-- Easily add the folder currently displayed in a lister to you favorites with the Add this folder menu.
+- Easily add the folder currently displayed in a lister to your favorites with the Add Active Folder or Web page menu.

-- Switch to a folder open in an existing lister with the Switch menu.
+- Switch to a folder open in an existing lister with the Current Windows menu.